Mali entry requirements for Ethiopia passport holders

 Frequently asked questions

-No. There is no visa on arrival for Ethiopian citizens.
+No. Mali does not offer visa-on-arrival for Ethiopian nationals.
 You must obtain a visa from a Malian embassy or consulate before you travel.

 Official sources